Dandelion-dev-team/dandelion/Documentation/README.md

 The ER diagram is produced using ]diagrams.net](https://www.diagrams.net/).
 It can be viewed and edited either with the online version or the desktop app.
-To load the diagram, h=just follow the instructions when the app starts.
+To load the diagram, just follow the instructions when the app starts.
 Changes are automatically saved as you go along.

 For notes on ER diagram style, please see the notes [here](https://bdavison.napier.ac.uk/db/Practicals/Drawio/erd/)